Today we are going to look not only at the types of data we want at those meetings but also other elements that need to be present.

 Mastery of skills within the intervention promote growth - Standards Mastery Report

 Growth within the intervention - Progress Monitoring Data

-Classworks Standards Mastery Report shows skills and standards a student is working on and identifies mastery for that skill.
+For documentation of skill mastery - Classworks Standards Mastery Report shows skills and standards a student is working on and identifies mastery for each skill.

 The student is showing growth within the intervention (PM Data)